tenderlove/article/nokogiri.markdown

 won't cover the particular differences in each, but the DOM interface is most common and easy to use for developers, so that is the interface we'll study.

+There are two main entry points to Nokogiri depending on the kind of document you wish to parse, one for HTML documents and one for XML documents.
+Parsing HTML documents looks like this:

+    doc = Nokogiri::HTML(html_document)

+Parsing XML documents looks like this:

+    doc = Nokogiri::XML(xml_document)

+Both of these functions will take an IO object *or* a String object.
+Since both forms accept IO objects, we can even feed open-uri straight in to Nokogiri like this:

+    doc = Nokogiri::HTML(open("http://www.google.com/search?q=doughnuts"))

+Feeding Nokogiri an IO object is slightly more efficient than using a String, but you should choose the one that is most convenient.

 ### Data structures

 ## Data Extraction